Edgar Johan Kuusik: Works

-The works of Kuusik include a number of specially designed buildings: the Abja-Paluoja Bank House (1929, later the post office), the Tallinn Art Hall (1934, with Anton Soans), the premises of the Chamber of Commerce and Industry in Tallinn at the former Kanuti Guild Building (1933), the modern cinema of Tallinn 1930s Modern (destroyed) and Helios (standing empty), the Võru Department building of Eesti Pank (1938, with Anton Soans), the Republican Officers Central Council casino in Tallinn Sakala 3 (1939–47).
+The works of Kuusik include a number of specially designed buildings: the Abja-Paluoja Bank House (1929, later the post office), the Tallinn Art Hall (1934, with Anton Soans), the premises of the Chamber of Commerce and Industry in Tallinn at the former Kanuti Guild Building (1933), the modern cinema of the beginning of the 1930s in Tallinn, cinemas "Modern" (destroyed) and "Helios" (standing vacant), the Võru Department building of Eesti Pank (1938, with Anton Soans), the Republican Officers Central Council casino in Tallinn, Sakala 3 (1939–47).

-In addition, Kuusik has designed a large number of functional small houses and apartment buildings in the city of Tallinn (Sakala 4 and Tina 17, both 1936; Gonsiori 17, 1937 and more) also in Tallinn's first modern Maasika and Vaarika district.
+In addition, Kuusik has designed a large number of functional small houses and apartment buildings in the city of Tallinn (Sakala 4 and Tina 17, both 1936; Gonsiori 17, 1937 and more), also in Tallinn's first modern Maasika and Vaarika district.
 At the beginning of the 1920s, Kuusik was involved in the design of residential buildings in Neeme Street in Kopli.
 Altogether, based on his project, a wooden single family dwelling house with a deck lined with lobbies lined up was built.
 Most of the buildings were completed in the period 1924–25.
-In Tartu, he designed Tammelinna and beautiful city rental houses - K. E. v.
+In Tartu, he designed Tammelinna and beautiful city rental houses, for example, K. E. v.
 Baeri 1 and Liiva 17.
 Kuusik participated in more than 50 architectural competitions, in addition to planning and designing furniture.